 Oh Facebook, you invasive prattle party.
 There’s a reason why your user base is abandoning you in droves, Millennials in particular.
 What once served as the peak of personal networking has devolved into a bunk-barking carnival.
 These days, I am genuinely surprised whenever I find a thoughtful post.
 The platform seems to be little more than a bullhorn for wackadoos.
 While there are some useful groups hidden in the muck, the majority of users seem more concerned with political meme vomit.
 I have also grown weary of seeing that little blue “F” everywhere.
 My favorite bakery has a Facebook page.
 I love their products, but never once have I wondered what they are posting on social media.

 Of all the platforms, I see Twitter as the most useful.
 It’s actually a pretty slick way to take the pulse of the masses on any given topic.
-But alas, that pulse is almost always focused on topical discussions (read: hate-spewing arguments).
+But alas, that pulse is almost always focused on topical discussions (read: rage-spitting about current events).
 And holy crap, the vitriol on Twitter is second to none.
 I have to double, triple, and quadruple check every tweet for anything that could be remotely perceived as insensitive.
-All it takes is a single misconstrued tweet to set off the collective outrage machine.
-Tweeting as a brand is basically a giant game of saying “buy my stuff” without actually saying “buy my stuff.”
-It’s exhausting, and the penalty for getting it wrong is not worth the price of admission.
+All it takes is a tiny misconception to set off the outrage machine.
+Brand tweeting is basically a giant game of saying “buy my stuff” without actually saying “buy my stuff.”
+It’s mentally exhausting, and the penalty for getting it wrong is not worth the price of admission.

 Personally, I enjoy Instagram.
 It’s visual, colorful, and fun to play with pictures.
 But I repeat, I enjoy it personally.
 As an author, it’s a total nightmare.
 Nobody, and I mean nobody, comes to Instagram to find new books.
 Most people who “like” my pics are annoying randos who want follow-backs.
 Most comments and DMs are blind fishing.
 “Nice pic (emoticon).
 Here’s a link to more of my crap.”
 Instagram is the undisputed champion of superficial vanity.
 It’s just a never-ending game of “like” hunting, which is beyond tedious.